nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-26-upgrading-windows-7-to-windows-8-remotely-over-team-viewer-for-parents-in-another-country/index.md

 ---
 title: Upgrading Windows 7 to Windows 8 remotely over Team Viewer for parents in another country
+description: "Learn how to upgrade Windows 7 to Windows 8 remotely using Team Viewer, making tech support for your parents across the globe a breeze!"
 date: 2012-08-26
 creator: Martin Hinshelwood
 id: "7712"